Juniper-SE/vmm-v3-script/Lab/srv6/config_lab4.md

-set routing-options autonomous-system 4200000001 set routing-options static route 0.0.0.0/0 next-hop 172.16.11.254 set policy-options policy-statement to_int term 1 from protocol static set policy-options policy-statement to_int term 1 from route-filter 0.0.0.0/0 exact set policy-options policy-statement to_int term 1 then next-hop self set policy-options policy-statement to_int term 1 then accept set policy-options policy-statement to_int term default then reject
+set routing-options autonomous-system 4200000001 set routing-options static route 0.0.0.0/0 next-hop 172.16.11.254 set policy-options policy-statement to_int term 1 from protocol static set policy-options policy-statement to_int term 1 from protocol direct set policy-options policy-statement to_int term 1 from route-filter 0.0.0.0/0 exact set policy-options policy-statement to_int term 1 from route-filter 192.168.255.0/24 prefix-length-range /32-/32 set policy-options policy-statement to_int term 1 then next-hop self set policy-options policy-statement to_int term 1 then accept set policy-options policy-statement to_int term default then reject